 Running the simulation on a VAXcluster, a typical simulation time for the NPN model was approximately 5 seconds for BBSPICE and 31 seconds for the Dymola generated ACSL model.
-For the PNP model, simulation times were approximately 6 seconds for BBSPICE and 45 seconds for ACSL.
-For the OPAMP model, simulation times were approximately 15 seconds for BBSPICE and 254 seconds for ACSL.
-The PSpice models were run on an 80286 based personal computer (no math co-processor) making simulation time comparisons less meaningful.
-For the record, PSpice simulation times were approximately 4, 5, and 15 minutes for the NPN, PNP, and OPAMP models respectively.
+For the PNP model, simulation times were approximately 15 seconds for BBSPICE and 254 seconds for ACSL.
+The PSpice models were run on an 80286 based personal computer (no math co-processor) making simulation times were approximately 4, 5, and 15 minutes for the NPN, PNP, and OPAMP models respectively.